SSIS Interview Questions

 Execute SQL Task:

-• Pros: Support output into variables and multiple types of connection, parameterized query possible.
+• Pros: It supports output into multiple types of connections, variables, and parameterised queries.

-• Cons: Takes more memory, slower performance compared to the TSQL task.
+• Cons: It takes more memory and performs slower than the TSQL task.

 • Success: Workflow will proceed when the preceding container executes successfully.
-Indicated in control flow by a solid green line.
+It is indicated in the control flow by a solid green line.

-• Failure: Workflow will proceed when the preceding container’s execution results in a failure.
-Indicated in control flow by a solid red line.
+• Failure: Workflow will proceed when the preceding container’s execution fails.
+It is indicated in the control flow by a solid red line.

-• Completion: Workflow will proceed when the preceding container’s execution completes, regardless of success or failure.
-Indicated in control flow by a solid blue line.
+• Completion: Workflow will proceed when the preceding container’s execution is completed, regardless of success or failure.
+It is indicated in the control flow by a solid blue line.

 XML configuration file: Store the config file as an XML file.

-• SQL Server Store the config in a table in SQL Server
+• in a table in the SQL Server

 Ans:

-• Data flow cannot work without a control flow
+• We cannot use a data flow without a control flow

 All process base tasks are part of control flow while ETL related tasks are part of Dataflow which is again a subset of control flow.

-23. Can I run SSIS packages with SQL Server Express or Web or Workgroup editions?
+33. Can you run SSIS packages with SQL Server Express?

 declare @count int